Olive Oil vs. Butter: Which is Healthier and Better for Cooking?

 Butter is excellent for baking, as it adds moisture and flavor to pastries and cookies.
 It’s also perfect for sautéing meats and vegetables and forms the base for rich sauces like béchamel and beurre blanc.

-Is Olive Oil Vegan?
-Understanding Its Plant-Based Nature
+Is Olive Oil a Lipid?
+Understanding the Nature of Olive Oil

 Ready to source an ingredient?